bentoinfor/iptv-fullstack/client/SECURITY.md

 ## Reporting a Vulnerability

-If you have found or just suspect a security problem somewhere in Restreamer or Core, report it on support@datarhei.com.
+If you have found or just suspect a security problem somewhere in BNTV, report it on bento.ti@outlook.com

 We treat security issues with confidentiality until controlled and disclosed responsibly.